-Kathryn Ciano Mauler currently serves as a Product Counsel at Google.
+Kathryn Ciano Mauler currently serves as a Corporate Counsel at Google.
 Prior to Google, Kathryn was Senior Regulatory Counsel at Uber Technologies, and also spent three years at i360, LLC as General Counsel.
-Before this, she also worked at Mark Barnes and Associates in Washington, D.C.
-She has also spent time at the Institute for Justice and the Competitive Enterprise Institute where she served as an Associate and Warren Brookes Fellow, respectively.
+Before this, she also worked at a boutique law firm in Washington, D.C. and at the Institute for Justice.

 A person listed as a contributor has spoken or otherwise participated in Federalist Society events, publications, or multimedia presentations.
 A person's appearance on this list does not imply any other endorsement or relationship between the person and the Federalist Society.
 In most cases, the biographical information on a person's "contributor" page is provided directly by the person, and the Federalist Society does not edit or otherwise endorse that information.
 The Federalist Society takes no position on particular legal or public policy issues.
 All expressions of opinion by a contributor are those of the contributor.